🇲🇽

 View on HappyCow

-Best for world-class dedicated vegan dining
+Best in Mexico for world-class dedicated vegan dining

 Mexico City